 Back in 2013, when Lorde released her first album, Pure Heroine, she had a line in “Glory and Gore,” that said, “Glory and gore go hand in hand, that’s why we’re making headlines.”

-Headline Search Ads are the first thing that a potential customer sees on the search results page.
+Amazon Sponsored Brand Ads are the first thing that a potential customer sees on the search results page.
 They live at the top of the page, are keyword targeted, come with a written headline, and can feature at least three clickable products (or ASINs) at a time.

 The difference between shoppers on Amazon and shoppers on Google is that shoppers on Amazon are generally further down the sales funnel and are prepared to make a purchase the same day as clicking on an advertisement.

-- An AMS brand page
+- A brand page

 - A unique Amazon web address